demisto/content/StringSifter/Scripts/StringSifter/README.md

-This script runs stringsifter ML tool for malware anlisys and ranking of words.
-User can enter an entryID or string_text as input.
+This script runs the StringSifter ML tool for malware anlisys and ranking of words.
+You can enter an entryID or string_text as input.

 ## Script Data
 ---